frconor-ebook/meditations/_posts/2025-04-01-the-woman-caught-in-adultery.md

 It\'s the moment of savoring the joy of having grace restored, if we have lost it, and receiving an increase of grace and greater union with God.

 St. Ambrose says: "See, the father comes out to meet you.
 He will fall on your neck and will give you a kiss, the pledge of love and tenderness.
-He will make them bring you a cloak, shoes for your feet.
-You still fear a reprimand\...you are afraid of hearing words filled with anger, and instead, he prepares a banquet for you."
+He will make them bring you a cloak, shoes for your feet (Luke 15:20-24).
+You still fear a reprimand\...you are afraid of hearing words filled with anger, and instead, he prepares a banquet for you" (St. Ambrose, *Commentary on St. Luke's Gospel*).

 Our \"Amen" to the words of the priest turns into a longing to start again even though we may have only confessed venial sins.

-After Confession, we can thank God for His mercy towards us and stop, even though only momentarily, to decide exactly how we\'re going to put into practice the advice or indications we\'ve received and how to make our purpose of amendment more effective.
+After Confession, we can thank God for His mercy towards us and stop, even though only momentarily, to decide exactly how we\'re going to put into practice the advice or indications we\'ve received or how to make our purpose of amendment more effective.

 "She told all her friends: 'Come and meet this person who told me all about myself'" (John 4:28).
-She ran to tell her friends so that they could. benefit from this unique opportunity that Our Lord\'s journey through her town had afforded them.
+She ran to tell her friends so that they could benefit from this unique opportunity that Our Lord\'s journey through her town had afforded them.

 It would be hard to find a greater act of charity, that of announcing to those who are covered in mud and lacking strength, the source of salvation that we have discovered, when we are purified and reconciled to God.

 We could think in our prayer: Do we use the means to carry out an effective apostolate of Confession?

-Do we bring our friends to this Tribunal of divine mercy---perhaps, in particular, using special periods of the year, like Lent and Advent, to remind people about the sacrament?
+Do we bring our friends to this Tribunal of Divine Mercy---perhaps, in particular, using special periods of the year, like Lent and Advent, to remind people about the sacrament?
 Or to show within our family that great apostolate of example of what the sacrament means for us?

 We can ask Our Lord to increase our desire to purify ourselves by going frequently to the sacrament of Penance to receive that spiritual gold of sanctifying grace.
 Or we could examine our conscience and see if sometimes we might leave this meeting with God\'s mercy for later.